jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 :width: 70%
 ```

-*Each image patch in the left has a corresponded similar image patch in the right.*

 Finetuner adopts the idea of [transfer learning](https://en.wikipedia.org/wiki/Transfer_learning) and [metric learning](https://en.wikipedia.org/wiki/Similarity_learning#Metric_learning).
 The rationale is
 1. TLL dataset is a relatively small dataset, it's not reasonable to train a large network, such as ResNet on TLL from scratch.
 So we train part of the network by freezing layers.